Artificial intelligence industry in China: Public polling

 The Chinese public is generally optimistic regarding AI.
 A 2021 study conducted across 28 countries found that 78% of the Chinese public believes the benefits of AI outweigh the risks, the highest of any country in the study.
-In 2024, a survey of elite Chinese university students found that 80% agreed or strongly agreed that AI will do more good than harm for society, and 31% believed it should be regulated by the government.
+In 2024, a survey of elite Chinese university students found that 80% agreed or strongly agreed that AI would do more good than harm for society, and 31% believed it should be regulated by the government.
+According to a 2026 survey by the University College London, less than 10% of Chinese respondents worried AI would make it harder to find a job, while more than one-third believed AI would create more high-skilled work.
+The survey also found that 96% of surveyed Chinese respondents used AI at work while 79% thought university students should be taught to use AI "effectively".

 Human rights

 The widely used AI facial recognition has raised concerns.
 According to The New York Times, deployment of AI facial recognition technology in the Xinjiang region to detect Uyghurs is "the first known example of a government intentionally using artificial intelligence for racial profiling,” which is said to be “one of the most striking examples of digital authoritarianism."
 Researchers have found that in China, areas experiencing higher rates of unrest are associated with increased state acquisition of AI facial recognition technology, especially by local municipal police departments.
+Concerns have been raised about the use of China's AI in mass surveillance and censorship abroad.

+Publishing in 2025, academic Bingchun Meng critiques popular media narratives about Chinese AI, writing that such stories tend towards a "techno-orientalism that either portrays the country as a stealthy imitator of Western technologies or projects a doomsday scenario of an AI-enabled omnipotent surveillance state".

+In a December 2025 report, the Australian Strategic Policy Institute stated that the rise of artificial intelligence was transforming China's state control system into a more precise tool for managing the population and targeting groups at home and abroad, raising additional human rights concerns.